Table of contents

+Incorporating Halloween-specific imagery and playful festive language make it easy to relate to customers’ love of the spooky season.
 Our main takeaways?
 When it comes to Halloween emails, keep things simple.
-And for autumn email subject lines promising good deals, a play on the word “scary” might help get more conversions.
+And for fall email subject lines promising good deals, a play on the word “scary” might help get more conversions.

 Subject line: REVV Coffee is honoring veterans all month long

-Create a fall email campaign for Thanksgiving to send out to your customers.
-This Sur la Table message advertising a cookware sale features a juicy Thanksgiving turkey in its main product photo.
+This Sur la Table fall email does this well by advertising a cookware sale that features a juicy Thanksgiving turkey in its main product photo.